dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 NYC, Seattle, DC, Bay Area, Boston, Chicago, St. Louis, and Dallas have the most Data Scientist monster.com job postings as of the time of this scrape, standing out as the eight largest hiring metros.
 These could be some issues with the data sources, such as duplicates.
 It's also weird San Jose is cheaper than Oakland.
 So would take this index with a grain of salt.

-Also, even after data reliability questions are addrseed, obviously these are not the only two numbers that matter.
+Also, even after data reliability questions are addressed, obviously these are not the only two numbers that matter.
 A quality of life index might consider more relevant variables than cost of living alone.
 So obvious numbers to add are
  * crime stats
  * distribution of Data Scientist salaries
  * average commute time to the jobs in the 20 mile radius
  * total population of metro area
  * college educated population
  * quantitative masters educated population for a sense of competition for the spots
- * small cities with many openenings
+ * small cities with many openings
  * reviews of job experience as a data scientist, could train on sentiment by city
- * monster.ca for canadian postings
+ * monster.ca for Canadian postings